jgchaves/temporary/README.md

 $ git config --global core.autocrlf true

 For Mac or Linux users enter:
 $ git config --global core.autocrlf input

+## Banching
+Step 1: Create a Branch
+To see a list of local branches, type git branch.
+Right now, you probably only see one branch: master.

+Let’s create a new branch (myfeaturebranch) for our work:

+Type git branch myfeaturebranch
+Checkout to that branch: git checkout myfeaturebranch